dfinity/interface-spec/spec/index.md

 Until code is installed, the canister is `Empty` and behaves like a canister that has no public methods.

+Cycles to pay for the call must be explicitly transferred with the call.

 ### IC method `update_settings` {#ic-update_settings}

 Only *controllers* of the canister can update settings.
 See [IC method](#ic-create_canister) for a description of settings.